seungwoo-stat/rvMF/README.md

 ### Reference

 -   Seungwoo Kang and Hee-Seok Oh.
-(2023) Novel Sampling Method for the von Mises--Fisher Distribution.
-Manuscript.
+(2023) Novel Sampling Method for the von Mises--Fisher Distribution. *Statistics and Computing*.
+To appear.